Flipover

-A flip-over is one of five types of poison pills in which current shareholders of a targeted firm will have the option to purchase discounted stock after the potential takeover.
+A flip-over is one of five types of poison pills in which current shareholders of a targeted firm will have the option to purchase discounted company shares after the potential takeover.
 Introduced in late 1984 and adopted by many firms, the strategy gave a common stock dividend in the form of rights to acquire the firm's common stock or preferred stock under market value.
 Following a takeover, the rights would "flip over" and allow the current shareholder to purchase the unfriendly competitor's shares at a discount.
 If this tool is exercised, the number of shares held by the unfriendly competitors will realize dilution and price devaluation.